kovidgoyal/calibre/manual/develop.rst

 calibre is a very large project with a very long source control history, so the above can take a while (10mins to an hour depending on your internet speed).

-If you want to get the code faster, the sourcecode for the latest release is always available as an `archive <http://status.calibre-ebook.com/dist/src>`_.
+If you want to get the code faster, the source code for the latest release is always available as an `archive <http://status.calibre-ebook.com/dist/src>`_.

 To update a branch to the latest code, use the command::